-Yvonne Korpershoek MSc (1986), PhD candidate, has been working at the Research group Proactive care for elderly people living at home since 2014.
+Yvonne Korpershoek MSc (1986), PhD candidate, has been working at the Research group Proactive care for older people living at home since 2014.
 Her doctoral research focuses on the development of an mHealth intervention to promote self-management of exacerbations among COPD patients (M-ACZiE project of the TASTE research line).

 In 2013, Yvonne completed her master’s in degree in Nursing Science.
 Her ambition is to make a substantial contribution towards optimising self-management support for COPD patients.
 She wants to achieve this through research and by bringing self-management to the attention of a new generation of healthcare professionals through education.
 Yvonne has been a lecturer for the bachelor programme in Nursing since 2016.